Aspiring Docs Diaries

 The AMCAS application typically opens during the first week of May each year for the following year’s medical school class.
 Since AMCAS submission doesn’t open until the first week of June, you’ll have about a month to begin working on your application before you can submit it.
 You’ll begin the application process in the spring in order to begin medical school in the fall of the following year.

-For specific application dates and deadlines, visit the MSAR Online, the AMCAS Web site, and the Web sites of your potential medical schools.
+For specific application dates and deadlines, visit the Medical School Admission Requirements, the AMCAS website, and the websites of your potential medical schools.

 How do I choose the right medical school for me?

 U.S. medical schools offer a variety of excellent educational experiences in a variety of settings.
 Some schools are public and some are private, and they vary in size, curriculum, and character.
-To find out which schools might best meet your needs and goals, begin by consulting MSAR: Getting Started or MSAR Online.
+To find out which schools might best meet your needs and goals, begin by consulting the AAMC’s The Official Guide to Medical School Admissions and reading How Do I...
+Decide Where to Apply?.